chostett/illuminesce/content/blog/posts/2025-06-20-Sociocracy-Pt1/index.md

 We wondered—how can we place our hopes on tech to revolutionize the world if it is built on unsustainable accumulation of wealth?
 Who is our technology giving power to, and who is losing power because of it?
 Is a society that values accumulation of individual power one we ***personally*** want to live in?
 One we want our children to live in?

-In asking these questions, I stumbled upon sociocracy in a very unexpected place.
+In asking these questions, I stumbled upon sociocracy.

 I learned that sociocracy is a type of decision-making process (also known as “governance”) made with the understanding that power, like water, if designed in a way that flows equitably, can give all members of its organization decision-making power.